Complex regional pain syndrome (CRPS) is a chronic pain condition that can affect any area of the body, but often affects an arm or a leg.

 There is no cure for CRPS, but the disease can be slowed.
 The main focus is on relieving the symptoms and helping people with this syndrome live as normal a life as possible.

 Physical and occupational therapy should be started as early as possible.
-Starting an exercise program and learning to keep joints and muscles moving may prevent the disease from getting worse and help you perform everyday activities.
+Starting an exercise program and learning to keep joints and muscles moving may prevent the disease from getting worse.
+It can also help you do everyday activities.

-Medications may be used, including pain medicines, steroids, certain blood pressure medicines, bone loss medications (such as bisphosphonates like Fosamax and Actonel), and antidepressants.
+Medications may be used, including pain medicines, steroids, certain blood pressure medicines, bone loss medications and antidepressants.

 Surgical or invasive techniques that may be tried:

 The outlook is better with an early diagnosis.
-If the doctor diagnoses the condition within the first stage, sometimes signs of the disease may disappear (remission) and normal movement is possible.
+If the doctor diagnoses the condition in the first stage, sometimes signs of the disease may disappear (remission) and normal movement is possible.